tglawless/jee/was-pom-builder/README.md

 <dependency>
 	<groupId>com.ibm.tools.target</groupId>
 	<artifactId>was-liberty</artifactId>
-	<version>8.5.5.3</version>
+	<version>LATEST</version>
 	<type>pom</type>
 	<scope>provided</scope>
 </dependency>
 ```
+**Note:  If using the maven archetypes provided by IBM for LLiberty, this dependency will be added to the project automatically.

-**Note:  if using a Liberty version pother then v8.5.5.3, replace 8.5.5.3 in the instructions above with the appropriate value.**
+**Note:  if using a Liberty version other then v8.5.5.3, replace 8.5.5.3 in the instructions above with the appropriate value.**